Feature model: Basic feature models

 As an example, the figure to the right illustrates how feature models can be used to specify and build configurable on-line shopping systems.
 The software of each application is determined by the features that it provides.
 The root feature (i.e. E-Shop) identifies the SPL.
 Every shopping system implements a catalogue, payment modules, security policies and optionally a search tool.
 E-shops must implement a high or standard security policy (choose one), and can provide different payment modules: bank transfer, credit card or both of them.
 Additionally, a cross-tree constraint forces shopping systems including the credit card payment module to implement a high security policy.

 Cardinality-based feature models

 Some authors propose extending basic feature models with UML-like multiplicities of the form [n,m] with n being the lower bound and m the upper bound.
 These are used to limit the number of sub-features that can be part of a product whenever the parent is selected.

-If the upper bound is m the feature can be cloned as many times as we want (as long as the other constraints are respected).
+If the upper bound is * the feature can be cloned as many times as we want (as long as the other constraints are respected).
 This notation is useful for products extensible with an arbitrary number of components.